jharwell/libra/docs/index.rst

   the address sanitizer and the undefined behavior sanitizer, but not any of the others".
-Doing so is incredibly useful because it allows devs to focus on the *result* of what they want, and not have to worry about compiler specifics, or even to remember the specify option to do what they want on e.g., gcc.
+Doing so is incredibly useful because it allows devs to focus on the *result* of what they want, and not have to worry about compiler specifics, or even to remember the specific option to do what they want on a given compiler.

 Capabilities
 ============